tesselslate/resetti/README.md

     fov: 70
     rd: 16
     sensitivity: 100
+  # This setting only applies on the wall.
+If enabled, instances will be
+  # stretched while resetting for greater visibility.
+Please be cautious
+  # when enabling this if you are photosensitive.
+  stretch-windows: true
   # Whether or not to adjust your Minecraft settings automatically when
   # resetting an instance.
-If you are using SleepBackground, you may need
-  # to increase your framerate limit in the "background" section for this
-  # to work.
+Please be cautious when enabling this if you
+  # are photosensitive, the menu will flash on screen.
   set-settings: false

   # The delay (in milliseconds) to use when switching between